Author: kenny

 The Simplest Start: Stocked Trout on PowerBait

 The fastest path to your first trout is fishing for freshly stocked rainbow trout at a public fishing area.
-State fish and wildlife departments stock trout in lakes and ponds across the country specifically for public fishing — the fish are catchable, they’re abundant, and they respond well to simple bait fishing techniques.
+State fish and wildlife departments stock trout in lakes and ponds across the country specifically for public fishing.
+The fish are catchable, they’re abundant, and they respond well to simple bait fishing techniques.

 What you need: